yechenghao/JH_getting_and_cleaning_data/codebook.md

 ## Step 1: Data ingestion of information common to both training and test datasets

+The activity labels and feature labels are being read in as data frames.
+The names of the columns of the respective data frames are then updated with meaningful labels.

+**Code:**
 ```
 activity_labels <- read.table("activity_labels.txt", header = FALSE, sep=" ")
 feature_labels <- read.table("features.txt", header = FALSE, sep=" ")